-The Jubilee Reef Project comprises a contiguous group of 8 prospecting licences (PLs) covering approximately 66km2 that is located approximately 850km northwest of Dar es Salaam (see Figures 1 and 2) within the Lake Victoria Goldfield of northern Tanzania.
+The Jubilee Reef Project comprises a contiguous group of licences covering approximately 116km2 that is located approximately 850km northwest of Dar es Salaam (see Figures 1 and 2) within the Lake Victoria Goldfield of northern Tanzania.
 This Archaean greenstone-granite terrain hosts several multimillion ounce gold deposits including Acacia Mining's Bulyanhulu deposit and AngloGold Ashanti's Geita deposit.

 Figure 1: Jubilee Reef Project - Location Map

 Figure 2: Jubilee Reef Project - Lake Victoria Goldfield